greenfirn/Docker-Events/README.md

 - ctrl+c to leave logs
 - nvidia gpus nvtop : sudo apt install -y nvtop
 - amd gpus rocm-smi
-- see source for complete package, install miners, rig configs, etc

 Some portions of this project were developed with assistance from ChatGPT and Deepseek